Tenafly Veterinary Center & Overpeck Creek Animal Hospital

 At our hospitals, we have an advanced in-house laboratory that allows us to provide accurate and timely diagnostic results to our clients.
 By performing these tests in our facility, we are able to save our clients valuable time that can be critical for situations involving severe illness or injury.
 We also use our in-house laboratory to perform general wellness tests and routine blood work, which we recommend annually to monitor your pet’s overall health.
 Laboratory diagnostics go much deeper into the examination process and can reveal crucial data that is not obvious in a physical exam, such as organ function, blood chemistry levels, and any underlying abnormalities.
 For these reasons, fecal examinations and urinalysis tests are also recommended annually.

-Common diagnostic tests performed in our in-house laboratory include the following.
+Common diagnostic tests performed in our in-house laboratory include the following:

 • Complete Blood Count measures the amount of red blood cells, white blood cells, and platelets in a blood sample to help identify inflammation, infection, anemia, and some forms of cancer.